 Gear Recommendations

-Below I share more about the clothing and gear that works for me.
-Here you’ll find my personal recommendations for outdoor gear, from my favorite packs, hiking layers, insulation, biking gear, and outdoor accessories.
+Here you’ll find a handful of my personal recommendations for outdoor gear, including my favorite packs, hiking layers, insulation, wool socks, and outdoor accessories.

 Note: This post contains affiliate links.
 If you choose to make a purchase based on my recommendation, I make a small commission at no additional cost to you.
 I only recommend products that I believe in or personally use.